mjaun/android-anuto/README.md

 #ANUTO Another Ugly Tower Defense
-A project for the embedded android module at bern university of applied sciences.
+A project for the embedded android module at Bern university of applied sciences.

 ##Description
 ANUTO is yet another tower defense game for android.
 However it features astonishing hand-drawn graphics and a smooth gameplay.
-Originally it was built to run on a beaglebone black based embedded system.
+Originally it was built to run on a beaglebone black based embedded system (BFH cape).

 ![alt text](https://raw.githubusercontent.com/oojeiph/android-anuto/master/images/screen1.png "Overview")

 ##The Game
 The game principle is simple.
 Just like in each other TD your job is to prevent the enemies from getting to the map exit.
 To do so we provided you a small set of neat towers with different properties.
 However there are also different types of enemies.
 During the gameplay the enemies will emerge in waves.
 Each wave consists of different groups of enemies.
 So try to prepare your defense lines accordingly.

-Of course there is a moneysystem which prevents you from filling up the map with towers.
-You'll also get money from each fallen enemy.
+You have a certain amount lives and you lose one life for each enemy who sneaks through your defense.
+If the counter goes below zero the game is over.
+Of course there is a credit system which prevents you from filling up the map with towers.
+You'll also get credits from finished waves and fallen enemies.

+##How to play
+Your inventory resides at the bottom of the screen.
+Each tower is marked with a price tag.
+If the tag is red you don't have enough credits to buy this tower.
+To place the tower simply drag it onto the map and drop it on a free location.
+A green circle indicates the range of the tower.
+If you change your mind while placing the tower simply drop the tower in the inventory.

+There is a status bar at the top of the screen indicating the amount of credits available, the number of lives left and the number of the current wave.

+Press the button to the right of your inventory to call in the next wave.
+Currently you have to wait until the current wave is finished in order to call the next one.
+Once the game is finished you can restart it using the button which appears in the center of the screen.
+An option to restart the game at any time will be implemented soon.

+Good luck and have fun!

 ###Enemies
-####The basic enemy
+####The Basic Enemy
 ![alt text](https://raw.githubusercontent.com/oojeiph/android-anuto/master/images/basic_enemy.png "basic enemy")

 | Property | Quantity |